File collection and discovery#

 as .pyi, and whether string normalization was omitted.

-To override the location of these files on macOS or Linux, set the environment variable
+To override the location of these files on all systems, set the environment variable

 XDG_CACHE_HOME to your preferred location.
 For example, if you want to put the cache

 in the directory you’re running Black from, set

 Black will then write the above files to